svc333/overview/whats-new/index.md

 Visit the following page for a comprehensive list of the [latest updates](/docs/services/Cloudant/release_info/release_notes.html#release-notes){:new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") to {{site.data.keyword.cloudant_short_notm}}.

 ### Introducing {{site.data.keyword.IBM_notm}} {{site.data.keyword.DRA_short}} general availability
 New as of: 20 September 2018

 The {{site.data.keyword.DRA_short}} service is now generally available in the US South, Germany, and United Kingdom regions.

+{{site.data.keyword.DRA_short}} helps teams to improve their productivity, efficiencies, and time-to-market, and to use the data from DevOps tools to easily measure success or improve the quality of their code.
+This service provides the single tool for businesses to understand their DevOps activities across all of their codebases and teams.

+* **Speed**: {{site.data.keyword.DRA_short}} shows all of your analytics, across all of your applications, in a single dashboard.
+* **Quality**: Mitigate risky releases by implementing gates deployment policies.
+For example, if you have a policy for Code Coverage, at a selected tolerance, {{site.data.keyword.DRA_short}} always gates against a release of code that does not meet defined tolerances.
+Over time, these policies help to improve the overall quality of the deployment process.
+* **Control**: Measure results over time as teams react to the trends in their DevOps practices by using code coverage, unit tests, and other tools.
+These trends help teams to better govern their DevOps practices.

+### Introducing {{site.data.keyword.DRA_short}} general availability
+New as of: 20 September 2018

+The {{site.data.keyword.DRA_short}} service is now generally available in the US South, Germany, and United Kingdom regions.